vrindagupta66/mywebsite/website/setting_up_portfolio_website.md

     - git pull
     - git push

 12. To change the background pictures of the tiles, save any jpg/jpeg/png files you want in the `\themes\forty\static\img` folder.
 I have saved an LBS pic, called `lbs.jpg` in this directory, so please copy lbs.jpg to the `\themes\forty\static\img` folder.
-Then change `config.yaml` and to make the first tile picture be one ob LBS and not of NYC at night, change line 84 from `pic01.jpg` to `lbs.jpg`
+Then change `config.yaml` and to make the first tile picture be one of LBS and not of NYC at night, change line 84 from `pic01.jpg` to `lbs.jpg`

 13. Currently all tiles go to markdown (.md) documents.
 But what if we wanted to use an Rmd?
 I have saved one in this folder, `risk_return.Rmd`, but please copy it under `content/blogs`.
 It is a normal Rmd, the only difference is the front matter, the first 13 lines.
 In there, I have made the following changes